jessicarmiller/jessicarmiller/README.md

 ## Bio
 - Currently working as a Frontend Developer II at [fjorge Digital](https://fjorgedigital.com/)
-- I currently use daily .php, .html, .js, .css, .scss, figma
+- Daily use: .php, .html, .js, .css, .scss, figma, wordpress, drupal
-- Most active in Women Who Code and spend a lot of time encouraging/assisting women in the tech industry.
+- Most active in Women Who Code, and mentors women breaking into the tech industry.
 - 🌱 I’m interested in React, making things pretty, and transitioning to full stack development.
 - 📫 Contact me on LinkedIn: [jdrmiller23](https://www.linkedin.com/in/jdrmiller23)